 Box Options

 Trading box options is an arbitrage strategy.
 Also known as a box spread, the concept combines purchasing a bull call spread with a matching bear put spread.
-This tutorial will help you understand the basics of trading box options with detailed examples.
+This tutorial will help you understand the basics of trading box options.
 We discuss how box options work, comparisons to other popular options contracts, plus tips to help you get started.

 Below we list the top-rated brokers that offer retail options trading in 2024.